-TVXQ (often stylized TVXQ!), an acronym for Tong Vfang Xien Qi (東方神起), is a South Korean duo (as of December 2010, they were formerly a quintet) formed under SM Entertainment in 2003.
-In South Korea they are known as Dong Bang Shin Gi (동방신기, DBSK); they were later introduced in Japan as Tohoshinki (東方神起, Tōhōshinki) under the Avex sub-label Rhythm Zone in 2005.
+TVXQ (often stylized TVXQ!; Tong Vfang Xien Qi (東方神起); Dong Bang Shin Gi (동방신기)), is a South Korean duo (formerly a quintet prior to December 2010) formed under SM Entertainment in 2003.
+In South Korea they are also known as DBSK; the group were also later introduced in Japan as Tohoshinki (東方神起, Tōhōshinki) in 2005.
 Their name translates as "The Rising Gods of the East".
+The duo currently consists of members Yunho and Changmin.

 In May of 2007, Dong Bang Shin Ki attended the MTV Japan Music Awards and won the award "Best Buzz Asia in Korea" for their "'O'-正.反.合." album.
 From June to December of 2007, Dong Bang Shin Ki released a string of five singles: "Lovin' You", "Summer: Summer Dream/Song for You/Love in the Ice", "Shine/Ride On", "Forever Love" and "Together".
 "Summer: Summer Dream/Song for You/Love in the Ice" peaked at number two on the Oricon charts, marking that single as their highest ranking single of the time.
 In November of 2007, Dong Bang Shin Ki collaborated with Koda Kumi to create "LAST ANGEL", which peaked at number two and was the image song for the movie "Resident Evil: Extinction".